aqaPayam/NakhBot/README.md

 - Profile becomes hidden.
 - Chats close.
-- User may later create a new profile with the same Telegram account.
+- Account enters `deleted` state.
-- Minimal audit, report, payment, and safety records are retained.
+- Minimal audit, report, payment, moderation, and safety records are retained.
+- The same Telegram account remains attached to the same internal User.
+- Deletion does not clear reports, restrictions, bans, payment history, safety history, or audit history.
+- A deleted user may later reactivate the same account if reactivation is allowed.
+- Reactivation rebuilds the existing dating profile under the same User; it does not create a clean new User or erase retained history.

 ## 15. Admin Moderation